poweroutlet2/openground/README.md

 ### Index Documentation

-Extract and ingest documentation in one command:
+Extract and embed documentation in one command:

 ```bash
 openground add \